Lapis0875/SimpleHome/README.md

 # SimpleHome
+Simple way to save your waypoint.

 Translated versions:
 - [kr](readme/KR.md)

-Simple way to save your waypoint.
+# Features

 ## 1. Save waypoint
 You can save only one waypoint.